RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

       ui:field: EntityNamePicker
 ```

-The respository picker can allow the user to select the name and location of a new respository.
+The respository picker can allow the user to select the name and location of a new repository.
 The picker restricts the target location of the repository to make it a little easier for the user to select a target location.

-The following example, will only allow the user to enter a new repository name targetting the GitHub using the AcmeInc organization.
+The following example, will only allow the user to enter a new repository name targeting the GitHub using the AcmeInc organization.

 ```yaml
 parameters: